 what a real southern barbecue is all about.
-It’s what barbecues are made for.
+It's what cookouts are made for.

-Barbecue pork is succulent and juicy, smoky and spicy.
+When done right, the meat is succulent and juicy, smoky and spicy.
 It’s crispy on the outside yet moist and tender on the inside.
-Done right, it truly is barbecue nirvana.
+It truly is barbecue nirvana.

 This smoky, pork barbecue recipe is for cooking a pork shoulder or a pork butt as it’s often called.
 But this method applies to all tough cuts of meat.

 You see…pork shoulders are tough, as are most meats that you will barbecue.
 When you cook a tough piece of meat quickly, it seizes up like a brick and all the juices are squeezed out.
 The result is a dry, tasteless culinary abomination!
 Even if you cover it with water and cook it until it's tender, it will still be dry and grainy.
 The damage, unfortunately, has been done.